On the Kontsevich integral for knotted trivalent graphs: A quick overview of the Kontsevich integral for knots

 Since the denominator of $Z'$ always begins with $1$ (the unit of ${\mathcal A}$), it is enough to prove that

 Because of the factorization property and the fact that faraway strands don't interact (Lemma \ref{nointeraction}), we can think locally.
-Around a single double piont, we need to compute the difference of $Z$ on an overcrossing and an undercrossing.
+Around a single double point, we need to compute the difference of $Z$ on an over-crossing and an under-crossing.
 These can be deformed as follows:

 Since the crossings on the bottom are now identical, by the factorization property, it's enough to consider